edanalytics/edu_wh/.github/pull_request_template.md

   - [ ] The code is written such that the variable is optional (preferred), and this behavior was tested, OR
   - [ ] The code is written such that the variable is required, and a default value was added to edu_project_template, and this PR is flagged as breaking change (not for patch release)
   - [ ] A description for the new variable has been added to EDU documentation site [here](https://github.com/edanalytics/edu_docs/blob/main/docs/docs/manage_extend/reference/configure_dbt_vars.md)
-- [ ] Reviewer confirms the grain of all tables are unchanged, OR any changes are expected, communicated, and this PR is flagged as a breaking change (not for patch release)

 <!---## Future ToDos & Questions:-->
 <!---